jason-hernandez-73/Mental_Health/README.md

 ### Conclusion

-When we look at household income as the predicted variable, household income is not very predictable; even narrowing it down to just the most relevant columns still resulted in little predictive power.The only highly correlated data relative to factors likely to affect income was the obvious: mental illness, disability, and welfare all predicted against being employed!
+When we look at household income as the predicted variable, household income is not very predictable; even narrowing it down to just the most relevant columns still resulted in little predictive power.
+The only highly correlated data relative to factors likely to affect income was the obvious: mental illness, disability, and welfare all predicted against being employed!

 ## Built With